Mind of a Man: Gameplay

-Bonus Round
+$10,000 Tag Team Round

 For this round (entitled the "$10,000 Tag Team Round"), the contestant chooses one panelist to assist her.
 The host reads a series of pairs of related items, and each member of the team, in turn, tries to determine which answer was more popular.
 If, between the contestant and the panelist, a total of seven correct answers are given within 30 seconds, the contestant's winnings are increased to $10,000; if not, the contestant wins an additional $300 for every correct answer given.

 Production

 The series originally appeared during GSN's New York City upfront presentation on April 9, 2013.
 On August 16, 2013, GSN announced that the network had ordered forty episodes of Mind of a Man, and officially announced Davis as host on September 25, 2013.

 The series premiered January 8, 2014.
 The final episode aired on May 14, 2014, while GSN did not renew the show for a second season, the series was pitched for syndication in the 2015-16 season.